fitzgera/fitzgera.github.io/_pages/privacypolicy.md

 ---

-This Privacy Policy and Cookies page may be updated as necessary

 ## Personal Data

-This site does not process any personal information
+This site does not collect any personal information

 ## Cookies
-This site does not process cookies
+This site does not use cookies

+## GitHub Privacy Statement
+This website is hosted as a GitHub Pages resource on GitHub.
+Please refer to the <a href="https://help.github.com/en/github/site-policy/github-privacy-statement">GitHub Privacy Statement </a>

+## Updates
+This Privacy Policy and Cookies page may be updated as necessary